Finding Myself in Faraway Lands

 And I hope, although maybe it’s a silly hope, I give something to others.
 Like maybe I’m helping to spread knowledge or prevent a bad purchase.

 I have to admit, I love the praise, the recognition.
-I like having rank at EF and seeing my numbers rise.
 I like the sheer amount of stuff I’ve written.
 I like looking at my hits and visitors and pagerank.
 I like it when someone mentions how I’m a tough reviewer and this is why she trusts my word.
 That kinda thing.
 I like praise and recognition.
 A lot.

 I’m here because I’m made some awesome friends and spent countless nights laughing out loud in chat as we discuss sex toys, PR mistakes, crappy companies and good ones.
 As we joke about who belongs to whom and who is a bigger slut and just what that word means anyway.